 Failure to ensure adherence to EPA guidance and sound logic could result in regulatory penalties being levied by regulators for circumventing Title V of the CAAA.
-If in doubt of the proper approach, technical support from the ISS should be requested and/or coordination with the appropriate regulatory agency should be performed to gain concurrence regarding emissions source aggregation/disaggregation.
+If in doubt of the proper approach, technical support from DAF's Air Quality SME should be requested and/or coordination with the appropriate regulatory agency should be performed to gain concurrence regarding emissions source aggregation/disaggregation.